TokenScript-Framework/papers/src/papers/smart-token-paper.md

 [^mobile]: Although early mobile system designers envisioned apps to be function-centric, akin to desktop word processors and movie players, the reality differed.
 Instead, users embraced mainstream apps like Google Docs and Netflix.
 Like a site, a mainstream mobile app possesses a single origin, thrives in competition, links to other apps, and remains open to ongoing development.
 This evolution is a testament to the enduring influence of the site-based model, even in a landscape that has shifted significantly from Berners-Lee's original vision of the Web.

 Berners-Lee and other early web pioneers didn't adopt the "site" concept merely for its potential evolutionary power.
 Instead, the Web's design was heavily influenced by a prevailing metaphor of that era — the library model, which likened the Internet to a vast library.
 This metaphor transposed a library's concept—a collection of books—to the digital realm, turning the Internet into a collection of sites.
 Just as a book references pages, the Web adopted "web pages."
 This framework led to structuring the Internet around origins (sites) instead of topics (as in USENET) or functionality (as in FTP).
-Hyperlinks became akin to library indexes, but site owners controlled these links, creating a self-referential mega-book that spanned the entire library.
+Hyperlinks became akin to library indexes, but site owners controlled these links, creating a self-referential mega-book that spanned the entire library[@tim1994].

 Structuring the Web around origins rather than topics (like USENET) or functionality (like BitTorrent) had vast implications.
 It led to websites' single-origin design, reminiscent of how books have specific authors.
 Today, multi-domain sites are rare.
 This design choice profoundly shaped our trust paradigm: we often interact with a site based on the trust we place in its origin.
 A site isn't just an information repository; it represents its origin's credibility.